-We evaluate the performance of each of our cinemas and, in some instances, we may decide to close an operation when it is not economically viable to continue to operate from the location.
-We did not close any leasehold theaters in 2018 or to date in 2019.
 While some of our theaters have encountered new competition, and while we believe that others will benefit from planned refurbishment and upgrading, none of our leased theaters are currently slated for closure.

-During January 2019, we temporarily closed our Courtenay Central cinema in Wellington, New Zealand due to seismic concerns.
-We are currently assessing the redevelopment of that property.
-It is currently anticipated that the cinema component will be upgraded and restored in connection with any such redevelopment.
+During January 2019, we closed our Courtenay Central cinema in Wellington, New Zealand due to seismic concerns pending redevelopment and seismic upgrading of that facility.